 Sixty years on, a lot has changed.
 Sure, Leave It to Beaver is still in reruns, and Graceland remains the top tourist attraction in Memphis.
 But the convenience or department store—and that Norman Rockwell vision of loyalty—is dead.

-Beyond employing smarter analytics and actually measuring loyalty—figuring out that all-important share of wallet stat—marketers need to get back to fundamentals.
-Here are three key ideas on how to do just that.
+Beyond employing smarter analytics and actually measuring long-term customer loyalty—figuring out that all-important share of wallet stat—marketers need to get back to fundamentals.
+Here are three ideas on how to do just that.

 Whether it's Tesla, Airbnb, or Slack, entire categories have been reinvented with a model that speaks to these central questions: What does the customer really want?
 What are their aspirations, and what's in their best interest?
 Why do they do the things they do?

-For any brand seeking loyalty, the answers to those questions should be their driving force.
+For any brand seeking long-term customer loyalty, the answers to those questions should be their driving force.

 2. Make it easy for a customer to leave you—and even easier to stay

 If there's one thing customers don't lack, it's options.
 But companies can't win long-term customer loyalty by making it difficult for customers to switch.
 Locking people with absurd fine prints and contracts, for instance, will only hurt your relationship with customers in the long term.

 That sounds like heresy—discussing how a customer can leave you—but it's the oft-neglected flipside of the customer retention question.
 Companies like Amazon and Apple have figured it out: Offering greater personalization that helps customers become a bigger part of their brand but in a less transactional way.